beee33/weatherCLI/README.md

 - Wind gusts (will show NA knots if no gusts)
 - Local station url if you want to get more information:

-weather warnings(eg: Frost Advisory, Winter Storm Warning or Severe Thunderstorm Warning)
+weather warnings (example: Frost Advisory, Winter Storm Warning or Severe Thunderstorm Warning)

 ## How does weatherCLI get its data?